Skip to main content Go to Site Map

 Two major practical units provide the opportunity to create the work that will become your professional portfolio, and the unit ‘Research Paper’ will allow you to engage with a critically informed analysis of a subject-related topic.

-Graduating from the course you’ll have the opportunity to produce an accomplished commercial portfolio and the critical skills with which to enter the creative industries.
-It also provides a platform for potential postgraduate study.
+Graduating from the course, you’ll have the opportunity to produce an accomplished commercial portfolio and the critical skills with which to enter the creative industries.

 Our lecturers and technicians are specialists in their fields.
-You can read more about their experience by browsing their staff profiles below.
+Read more about their experience by browsing their staff profiles below.

 Watch our course videos